Frequently Asked Questions

 Where and when can I donate clothes?

-You can bring donations inside to the clothing closet on Sundays from 1 – 3 PM and Tuesdays from 10 AM – 12 PM and you can pick up a tax receipt during those times.
-There are large blue donation drop-off bins onsite at two of our partners churches — one in N. Asheville at Grace Covenant Presbyterian Church and the other in S. Asheville at Biltmore United Methodist Church — where you can drop off donations for Haywood St anytime.
+You can bring donations inside to the clothing closet on Tuesdays or Thursdays between 10 AM – 12 PM.
+You can pick up a tax receipt during those times.
+There are also large blue donation drop-off bins onsite at two of our partners churches — one in N. Asheville at Grace Covenant Presbyterian Church and the other in S. Asheville at Biltmore United Methodist Church.
+You can drop off in those two locations anytime.

 How do I make a financial contribution?